JetBrains/projector-installer/README.md

 ### Prerequisites

 To use projector-installer you need machine with Linux (or WSL) and with Python 3.6 or higher.
 Before install projector-installer make sure that you have python3 and pip3 installed in your system.
-In Debian-based distributive you can install them using the command:
+In Debian-based distributions you can install them using the command:

 ```bash